Un1vexal/Un1vexal/README.md

 - 👋 Hi, I’m @Un1vexal
-- 👀 I’m interested in linux and programming
+- 👀 I’m interested in linux and and becoming a linux Adminstrator
-- 🌱 I’m currently learning manjaro linux
+- 🌱 I’m currently learning Fedora linux
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...